-But as much as the legal aspects of being a wedding photographer might not be the most exciting part of your job, when you’re a creative solopreneur, they are still incredibly important.
+As much as the legal aspects of being a wedding photographer might not be the most exciting part of your job, when you’re a creative solopreneur, they are still incredibly important.
 In fact, we’d go so far as to say that few things are more important for a wedding photographer than having a watertight wedding photography contract.

-Thankfully, there is a fairly standard set of things that your wedding photography contract should include.
+Thankfully, there is a fairly standard set of things that your wedding photographer contract should include.
 That means there are lots of great free wedding photography contract templates online that you can simply tweak to suit your business.

 Why do you need to bother with a wedding photographer contract?

 Isn’t a verbal agreement enough?
 No, it really isn’t.